abesford/seizzmic-site-0c00b/src/pages/index.md

           choices for your situation.

-          We're impartial and we're not here to sell you any particular solution.
-We'll help you navigate the vast array of approaches, products and services on offer.
+          We're impartial and can help you navigate the vast array of approaches, products and services on offer.
         actions:
           - label: Our thinking
             url: /blog